Student Hardship Fund (SHF)

 Undergraduate students eligible for support from the Student Loans Company or the NHS:

 You must have received at least the first instalment of the maximum Student Loan Company (SLC) Maintenance Loan or NHS Bursary that you are entitled to.

 All other students:

-You must be able to show that you have at least £175 per week available to you to cover your general living costs and £115 per week per dependant.
+You must be able to show that you have at least £175 per week available (or £115 per week if you live with your parents) to you to cover your general living costs and £115 per week per dependant.

 This is known as the Minimum Required Provision (MRP) and can be met via a combination of loans, scholarships, savings, sponsorship, etc.

 Am I likely to receive an award?